Darren T. “Dip” Metress

 During that magical campaign, Belmont Abbey won the CVAC regular-season and tournament titles, earned a final No. 3 East Region ranking and posted a 25-6 record.
 Metress earned CVAC Coach-of-the-Year and East Region Coach-of-the-Year honors.

-A former Augusta State University assistant, Metress served on the Jaguars’ coaching staff under former head coach and current Director of Athletics Clint Bryant from 1989-1995.
+A former Augusta assistant, Metress served on the Jaguars’ coaching staff under former head coach and current Director of Athletics Clint Bryant from 1989-1995.
 During those six seasons, Metress oversaw preseason and postseason workouts, monitored academic progress and coordinated the Jags’ recruiting efforts under Bryant.
 Metress has also helped spur the careers of several assistants.
-His former aides who have continued their coaching careers include: Jeff Brookman, head men’s coach at Spartanburg Methodist College; Nate Dixon, an assistant men’s coach at Wyoming; Ganon Baker, player development assistant for the Nike Skills Academy; Jay Newberry, who spent two seasons on Metress’ staff at Augusta University before joining the Ball State men’s coaching staff; and most recently Jamie Quarles, Metress’ current assistant at AUG and former assistant men’s coach at King College in Bristol, Tenn.
+His former aides who have continued their coaching careers include: Jeff Brookman, head men’s coach at Anderson University; Nate Dixon, an assistant men’s coach at UMBC, Ganon Baker, player development assistant for the Nike Skills Academy; and most recently Jamie Quarles, the new assistant coach at the University of Buffalo.

 A 1988 graduate of Belmont Abbey with a B.A. in Political Science, Metress earned his M.Ed. in Administration and Supervision from Augusta State in 1992.